OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 3. Select **Insert sample content**.
 Click the button again to close the menu.
 The document now has unformatted text about Office Add-ins, including a fictional quotation.
 The writer has used an "OAI" to abbreviate "Office Add-in" and so does the anonymous quotation.
 4. In the **Find** box enter "OAI".
 5. In the **Replace** box enter "Office Add-in".
-6. The change should ***not*** be made in the paragraph that is a direct quotation, so enter the number **2** in the **Skip Paragraphs** box.
+6. The change should ***not*** be made in the paragraph that is a direct quotation, so enter the number **2** in the **Skip Paragraph Number** box.
 This is the zero-based number of the paragraph.
 7. Select **Replace**.
 Every instance of "OAI" except the one in the skipped paragraph is changed.
-8. Experiment with other sea
-9. h and replace strings.
+8. Experiment with other search and replace strings.

- > Note: This sample version of the add-in accepts only one number in the **Skip Paragraphs** box.
+ > Note: This sample add-in accepts only one number in the **Skip Paragraph Number** box.
+A production add-in would allow multiple paragraphs to be skipped and would have additional ways of designating which paragraphs should be skipped; such as skipping based on paragraph style.

 ## Change the settings of the add-in